Tetralogy of Fallot: Signs and symptoms

-Tetralogy of Fallot results in low oxygenation of blood.
-This is due to a mixing of oxygenated and deoxygenated blood in the left ventricle via the ventricular septal defect (VSD) and preferential flow of the mixed blood from both ventricles through the aorta because of the obstruction to flow through the pulmonary valve.
+Tetralogy of Fallot (TOF) results in low oxygenation of blood due to a mixing of oxygenated and deoxygenated blood in the left ventricle via the ventricular septal defect and preferential flow of the mixed blood from both ventricles through the aorta because of the obstruction to flow through the pulmonary valve.
 The latter is known as a right-to-left shunt.

 Infants with TOF – a cyanotic heart disease – have low blood oxygen saturation.
 Blood oxygenation varies greatly from one patient to another depending on the severity of the anatomic defects.
-Typical ranges vary from 60% to around 90%.
-Depending on the degree of obstruction, symptoms vary from no cyanosis or mild cyanosis to profound cyanosis at birth.
-If the baby is not cyanotic, then it is sometimes referred to as a "pink tet".
-Other symptoms include a heart murmur which may range from almost imperceptible to very loud, difficulty in feeding, failure to gain weight, retarded growth and physical development, labored breathing (dyspnea) on exertion, clubbing of the fingers and toes, and polycythemia.
+Typical ranges vary from 60 to around 90%.
+Depending on the degree of obstruction, symptoms vary from no or mild cyanosis to profound cyanosis at birth.
+If the baby is not cyanotic, then TOF is sometimes referred to as a "pink tet".
+Other symptoms include a heart murmur, which may range from almost imperceptible to very loud, difficulty in feeding, failure to gain weight, retarded growth and physical development, labored breathing (dyspnea) on exertion, clubbing of the fingers and toes, and polycythemia.
 The baby may turn blue with breastfeeding or crying.

-Those born with tetralogy of Fallot are more likely to experience psychiatric disorders such as attention deficit hyperactivity disorder (ADHD) in later life, potentially due to underlying genetic changes that predispose to both conditions.
+Those born with TOF are more likely to experience psychiatric disorders such as attention deficit hyperactivity disorder in later life, potentially due to underlying genetic changes that predispose to both conditions.